ArcticMC/Scenarios/descriptions.md

 > The world will be completely Flat, and it's surface will be Y:5.
 Village rates will be upped, for you to survive a bit more easily.

 ### Flatlands (L)

-> &#x1F534; THIS IS AN ADMIN SCENARIO.
-PLEASE ASK AN ADMIN IF YOU WANT TO HOST THIS SCENARIO (Hosts are only allowed to ask the Admins not players)

 > The entire world's surface is at Y:63, in all biomes.
 Resulting in a flat world that still has caves and normal biomes/structures.

 ### Flippers (L)